Chart Color Schemes

 Doncaster East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Doncaster East has a culturally diverse population, with 59.2% speaking a language other than English at home and 53.5% born overseas as of a specific date range.
-Christianity is the predominant religion in Doncaster East, making up 43.4%.
-However, Buddhism is overrepresented compared to Greater Melbourne, comprising 6.0% versus 4.2%.
+Doncaster East has one of the most culturally diverse populations in Australia, with 59.2% speaking a language other than English at home and 53.5% born overseas.
+Christianity is the predominant religion in Doncaster East, accounting for 43.4% of its population.
+However, Buddhism is notably overrepresented, comprising 6.0% compared to the Greater Melbourne average of 4.2%.

 Frequently Asked Questions - Diversity